 Balboa Park in San Diego is also home to a fine Arts and Crafts house, the George W. Marston House.
 This home shows us an example of the movement’s rustic look combined with an emphasis on nature (with the home’s large garden), plus both geometric lines and flowing organic motifs in the decoration.
 The house is open for tours Thursday-Monday but only Friday-Monday in the winter; tours take about 45 minutes and cost $10 for adults.
 Find out more here about this grand Arts and Crafts mansion.

 In Detroit, an Arts and Crafts pottery shop still exists.
 Pewabic Pottery made vases and other examples of Arts and Crafts pottery (which was an important part of the movement), as well as decorative mosaics as seen below.
 Pewabic Pottery is free and open to the public most days of the year.
 Find out more here.

-I hope you enjoyed this brief look at the Arts and Crafts Movement in the U.S. While there are many more places where you can see Arts and Crafts aesthetic, I hope that this introduction inspires you to visit one of their landmark homes.
+I hope you enjoyed this brief look at the Arts and Crafts Movement in the U.S. While there are many more places where you can see Arts and Crafts aesthetic, I hope that this introduction inspires you to visit one of their landmark homes (learn more at Craftsman Homes).
 Now that I know that there are so many examples in California, I hope to visit some next year.